pretix/pretix/doc/api/resources/vouchers.rst

 Field                                 Type                       Description
 ===================================== ========================== =======================================================
-id                                    integer                    Internal ID of the voucher code                                  string                     The voucher code that is required to redeem the voucher max_usages                            integer                    The maximum number of times this voucher can be
+id                                    integer                    Internal ID of the voucher created                               datetime                   The creation date of the voucher.
+For vouchers created before pretix 2025.7.0, this is guessed retroactively and might not be accurate. code                                  string                     The voucher code that is required to redeem the voucher max_usages                            integer                    The maximum number of times this voucher can be
                                                                  redeemed (default: 1).